USS Herald (1798): US Navy

-In August 1800 Herald, Augusta, and Trumbull were cruising near Aux Cayes.
+In August 1800, Herald, Augusta, and Trumbull were cruising near Aux Cayes.
 Both Augusta and Trumbull captured some French vessels, though there is no record that Herald had any such success.

 After the treaty of peace with France had been ratified on 18 February 1801, Herald returned to the West Indies on 23 March to recall the US Naval Forces under the command of Silas Talbot.

-On 18 April 1801 Herald rescued the crew of the wrecked Dutch ship Cunningham, of Belfast.
+On 18 April 1801, Herald rescued the crew of the wrecked Dutch ship Cunningham, of Belfast.

+Navy Secretary Benjamin Stoddert expressed dissatisfaction with her abilities as early as June 1799 and express a desire to sell her.
+In a letter dated 17 July 1799, Secretary of the Navy stated that her gun deck was so low that in a good wind her guns were useless.
+In a letter dated 20 February to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert again recommended selling her.

-The U.S. Navy sold Herald at Boston in 1801 and new owners renamed her Africaine.
+The U.S. Navy sold Herald at Boston in 1801 for $17,847.75 and new owners renamed her Africaine.

 French privateer

-Captain Burnam of the schooner Betsey reported that on 24 April 1804 as Betsey was sailing from Charleston to Philadelphia she had encountered a French ship named Africaine, Captain Duaberqueny, from Brest.
-Africaine fired a couple of shot at Betsey and ordered Burnam to come aboard Africaine.
+Captain Burnam of the schooner Betsey reported that on 24 April 1804, as Betsey was sailing from Charleston to Philadelphia, she had encountered a French ship named Africaine, Captain Duaberqueny, from Brest.
+Africaine fired a couple of shots at Betsey and ordered Burnam to come aboard Africaine.
 After some detention Duaberqueny politely permitted Burnam to proceed.
-Burnam further reported that when Africaine spoke him she was then bearing away for Charleston having lost her mizen-mast and thrown her guns overboard in a gale of wind.
+Burnam further reported that when Africaine spoke him she was then bearing away for Charleston having lost her mizzenmast and thrown her guns overboard in a gale of wind.

-The Maryland Gazette carried a report from Charleston, South Carolina dated 3 May 1804, that the French corvette Africa, (late the Herald sloop of war) had sailed from Havana for Charleston 23 days earlier, with 350 French troops as passengers.
-A gale on 22 April before Africa's arrival at Charleston had cost her her mizen mast.
+The Maryland Gazette carried a report from Charleston, South Carolina, dated 3 May 1804, that the French corvette Africa, (late the Herald sloop of war) had sailed from Havana for Charleston 23 days earlier, with 350 French troops as passengers.
+A gale on 22 April before Africa's arrival at Charleston had cost her her mizzenmast.
 She also had had to throw overboard 12 or 14 guns.
 Sixteen of the passengers were lost at the same time.
 When Africa arrived off Charleston she took a pilot on board on Thursday evening, and anchored a short distance from Charleston Bar.